lpenguin/harlowe/README.md

  * Altered the CSS of `<tw-story>` to use vertical padding instead of vertical margins.
  * Now, division operators (`/` and `%`) will produce an error if used to divide by zero.
  * Reordered the precedence of `contains` - it should now be higher than `is`, so that e.g. `(print: "ABC" contains "A" is true)` should now work as expected.
- * Specific variable names in TwineScript are now controlled by the game engine.
-Currently, it's just `$Passages`.
-See below for explanations as to what purpose it now serves.
- * Now, giving a datamap to `(print:)` will cause that macro to print out the datamap in a rough HTML `<table>` structure, showing each key and value.
+ * Now, giving a datamap to `(print:)` will cause that macro to print out the datamap in a rough HTML `<table>` structure, showing each name and value.
 This is a superior alternative to just printing "[object Object]".
  * Now, variables and barename properties (as in `$var's property`) must have one non-numeral in their name.
 This means that, for instance, `$100` is no longer regarded as a valid variable name.
+ * Now, datamaps may have numbers as data names: `(datamap: 1, "A")` is now accepted.
+However, due to their differing types, the number `1` and the string `"1"` are treated as separate names.

 ####New Features